Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates.md

 This table shows how **AND gate** works by flicking the input one by one, with all of the combinations, so this clearly tells the **AND gate** only switches on when both input is on.

-That's about the truth table, let's talk the three ~~seekers~~ basic logic gates.
+That's about the truth table, let's talk the logic gates.

 ## AND Gate